olorin/tesser.org/doc/posts/2014-11-30-medical-imaging-storage.md

    it from another country's healthcare system (in the cases where this is even possible);
  - You're a medical imaging nerd (hi!)

+# Implementation

+I decided to go with [Orthanc](http://www.orthanc-server.com/index.php) as it seems like the most mature of the available open-source options.
+It provides both a DICOM and an HTTP server, including a REST API (this to my enormous relief; I was worried I'd be stuck with SOAP or something, but it seems that the medical imaging industry moves faster than, say, payment processing).